Applying for a Mortgage

 You’ll sign authorizations that allow the lender to verify your income and bank accounts, and to obtain a copy of your credit report.
 If you’ve already made an offer on a home, you’ll need to give the lender a purchase contract and a receipt for any good-faith deposit that you might have given the seller.

 Types of mortgages

-Like homes themselves, mortgages come in many sizes and types.
+Like homes themselves, mortgage come in many sizes and types.
 The type of mortgage that’s right for you depends on many factors, such as your tolerance for risk and how long you expect to stay in your home.
 The following are some of the more popular types of mortgages available:

 - Conventional fixed rate mortgages

 - Adjustable rate mortgages (ARM)

 - Government mortgages (e.g., FHA or VA mortgage loans)